Snyder-Technology-LLC/authflow-guides-resources-docs/content/paywalls/free-trials.md

+# Free Trials & Discounts

+🟢 **Beginner** · ⏱️ ~4 min · 📘 Guide
+How to use free trials and promotional offers to attract more customers.

 ---
-id: "free-trials"
-title: "Free Trials & Discounts"
-description: "How to use free trials and promotional offers to attract more customers"
-category: "paywalls"
-tags: ["free-trial", "discounts", "promotions", "conversion"]
-contextKeys: ["create-paywall"]
-difficulty: "beginner"
-estimatedTime: 4
-displayOrder: 4
-relatedDocs: ["create-paywall", "subscription-models", "pricing-strategies"]
----

-# Free Trials & Discounts

 Free trials and discounts are powerful tools for attracting customers and increasing conversions.
 When used strategically, they can significantly boost your subscriber count.